Car seats and restraint systems

 - Must be used with their internal harness system that is installed in the car seat.

 - Must be used within the limitations and conditions specified by the manufacturer.

 The following restraint systems are not permitted for use on board the aircraft:

 - Booster seats, including combination restraint system CMVSS 213.2 when used without the internal harness

 The following restraint systems are permitted for use on board the aircraft during flight only:

-- Infant carriers (such as Snugli®) are allowed to be used in flight, but not during takeoff and landing
+- Infant carriers (such as Snugli®) may be used in flight, but not during takeoff and landing.

 In addition to the information above, guests travelling on a WestJet Vacations package should also be aware that car seats are not provided by the transfer company.